Disabled Veteran Stuck Indoors For 2 Years Finally Leaves Home After Volunteers Build Wheelchair Ramp

 “I told him, ‘We’re here to build a ramp, and we’re going to be here until the end,’ ” Randall said.

 Wood, who lives with a partially amputated leg, had been unable to get his old wheelchair over his doorway onto the porch.
 Now he has a chance to see his own neighborhood in a new way.
-“I’ll kind of go around and look at how things have changed,” Wood said.MORE NEWS: 'It Can Work,' Summer Camps Will Be Open, But They'll Look A Lot Different
+“I’ll kind of go around and look at how things have changed,” Wood said.MORE NEWS: 'Looking To Set Records': NH Motor Speedway Mass Vaccination Site Aims To Fast-Track Appointments

 This retired Coast Guard veteran was confined for too long but is now free from his own front door.
 “I love it,” he said.